MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/03-image-analysis.md

 2. In the **Choose the model you want to try out**, leave **Prebuilt product vs. gap model** selected.
 In the **Choose your language**, select **English** or a language of your preference.

-3. Open the folder containing the images you downloaded and unzipped and locate the file named **store-image-2.jpg**, which looks like this:
+3. Open the folder containing the images you downloaded and locate the file named **store-image-2.jpg**, which looks like this:

     ![An image of person with a shopping basket in a supermarket](./media/analyze-images-vision/store-camera-2.jpg)